Authentication¶

 Attach a function that accepts an API key and returns a user.
 The function can

-also call set_current_user
+also call set_current_user:

 def lookup_user_by_token(token: str) -> User | None: